 - Luxury materials such as granite, marble, or hardwood, or luxury items such as jetted tubs with therapeutic features*

-BC Housing reserves the right to review and refuse any items that are not directly related to a diminished ability or disability, considered to be a duplicate adaptation, or items which could be completed through a more cost-effective means.
+BC Housing reserves the right to review and refuse any items that are not directly related to a permanent diminished ability or disability, considered to be a duplicate adaptation, or items which could be completed through a more cost-effective means.